marksteve/drake/README.md

 * Sharing with permissions thru Google Drive.
 * Client-side encryption (uses SJCL).

+## Deploy

+Drake is just a bunch of static files.
+There are no server-side components so you can take advantage of Github Pages to deploy it from your own repo.
+Just fork it.

 ## Develop

 ### Continually build if changes are detected